 What had me thinking about re-brewing coffee grounds is my grandmother.

-When we go to her house during the holidays she wakes up really early and makes herself a cup of coffee in the espresso machine.
+When we go to her house during the holidays she wakes up really early and makes herself a cup of coffee in her home-grade espresso machine.

 A few hours later, one by one, all of the family members wake up and go to the kitchen to have their morning coffee and spend some time together.

-As granny doesn’t want to be left out and still be part of the “coffee ritual” (but without overdosing), she re-brews spent coffee with the pressurized portafilter and drinks it with us.
+As granny doesn’t want to be left out and still be part of the “coffee ritual” (but without overdosing), she pulls another shot with spent coffee with the pressurized portafilter and drinks it with us.

-This way she manages to “have her coffee” even with the last person that rolls out of the sheets.
+This way she manages to share her coffee ritual with the last person that rolls out of the sheets.
 So I decided to try this out.

 Here on the photo, you can see what the first coffee made with a pressurized portafilter basket looks like: